Degeneration of endomorphisms of the complex projective space in the hybrid space: Model functions

 \begin{remark} A function of the form $\varphi_{\cF}$ (e.g. any model functions) is completely determined by the data (1)--(3) of Proposition~\ref{prop:equiv model X}.
-The scn model $\cX'$ (or equivalently the log-resolution of the fractional ideal) is included in the definition of an admissible datum only for convenience since we shall work in such resolutions most of the time. \end{remark}
+The snc model $\cX'$ (or equivalently the log-resolution of the fractional ideal) is included in the definition of an admissible datum because we shall work in such resolutions at some points. \end{remark}